104. Obligation of Disclosure to the DFSA

 (c) any other matter as the DFSA may prescribe in Rules;

-which may be attributable to the conduct of the relevant:
+which may be attributable to the conduct of the relevant Authorised Firm or an Authorised Market Institution or of its directors, officers, employees or agents.

 (4) Article 104(3) shall not apply to the extent that compliance with such requirement would disclose a Privileged Communication.

-(5) An Authorised Person, Public Listed Company or the Fund Manager of a Domestic Fund shall establish and implement appropriate systems and internal procedures to enable its Auditor to comply with Article 104(3).
+(5) An Authorised Firm or an Authorised Market Institution shall establish and implement appropriate systems and internal procedures to enable it and its auditor to comply with Article 104(3).

-(6) Any provision in an agreement between an Authorised Person, Public Listed Company or a Domestic Fund, and a director, officer, employee, agent or Auditor is void in so far as it purports to hinder any person from causing or assisting the Auditor to comply with an obligation under Article 104(3).
+(6) Any provision in an agreement between an Authorised Firm or an Authorised Market Institution and a director, officer, employee, agent or auditor is void in so far as it purports to hinder any person from causing or assisting the auditor to comply with an obligation under Article 104(3).

 (8) A Court may, on application of an aggrieved person, make any order for relief where the person has been subjected to any such detriment or loss or damage referred to in Article 104(7)